PO Box 9021, Wilmington, DE 19809, USA

 Usually, when people travel with us on tours, they add "new birds to their list", seeing what they have not seen previously.

-Sometimes, however, such "new birds" can be added later in the comfort, maybe, of an armchair at home, or at work.
+Sometimes, however, such "new birds" can be added later in the comfort, let's say, of an armchair at home.

 The new 51st Supplement of the AOU (American Ornithologists Union) Bird Checklist came out in 2010, and among the changes were these: